 Tip #1: Pick a Budget-Friendly Country

-When choosing the perfect gap year before college, you want to focus on a few key elements: your budget, your bucket list, and your ultimate goals.
+When choosing the perfect gap year, you want to focus on a few key elements: your budget, your bucket list, and your ultimate goals.
 Gap year programs can be budget-friendly, just be sure to consider the destinations’ economic health and program offerings before you book.

 For example: if you want to learn a new language while exploring a famous UNESCO world heritage site consider a budget gap year in Peru.

 Once you’ve tentatively decided on a destination, do a Google search to check out the living costs for the country you’re headed to.
 This way you can work out an estimation as to how much you can expect to spend each day.
 Places like Southeast Asia, South America, and Eastern Europe are perfect regions for the budget traveler: the food is inexpensive, the accommodations are reasonable, and the transportation can get you from one end of the country to the other for cheap.